The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Introduction

-As noted above, dimensions $n\geq 5$ are more challenging because the nonlinearity of the structure equation \eqref{streq} is not controlled by the linear part anymore in the ``natural'' Sobolev scpace $W^{1,2}$.
-The following question was at the origin of the present work: \begin{question} Which is the correct replacement for the spaces $\mathcal A^{1,2}(E)$ in dimension $n\geq 5$? \end{question} For the clarity of the presentation we restrict in this work to the case of dimension $5$ and to an euclidean setting.
-The extension of all our results to higher dimensions $n>5$ as well as to general Riemannian manifolds will be done in a forthcoming work \cite{PR4}.
-One of the main achievements of the present work is to provide the following ad hoc replacement of $\mathcal A^{1,2}$ in supercritical dimension: \begin{definition}[Weak connections in dimension $5$] For two $L^2$ connection forms $A,A'$ over $\mathbb B^5$ we write $A\sim A'$ if there exists a gauge change $g\in W^{1,2}(\mathbb B^5,G)$ such that $A'=g^{-1}dg+g^{-1}Ag$.
-The class of all such $L^2$ connection forms $A'$ is denoted $[A]$.
-We denote the class of $L^2$ weak connections on singular bundles over $M$ as follows:
+Proposition \ref{prviii1} leaves the following question open: \begin{question} Which is the correct replacement for the space $\mathfrak A_G(M^4)$ defined in \eqref{ag4d} which allows to extend Theorem \ref{viii1} to dimensions $n\geq 5$? \end{question} The main focus of this paper is to answer this question.
+For the clarity of the presentation we restrict in this work to the case of dimension $5$ and to an euclidean setting.
+The extension of all our results to higher dimensions $n>5$ as well as to general Riemannian manifolds will be done in a forthcoming work \cite{PR4}.\\

+Based on the above discussion, natural requirements for a good substitute $\mathcal A_{G}(\mathbb B^5)$ are the following: \begin{itemize} \item \emph{(good closure properties)} If a sequence $F_k$ corresponding to connections in $\mathcal A_{G}(\mathbb B^5)$ converges weakly in $L^2$ and has bounded $\mathcal{YM}$-energy, then the limit is again in $\mathcal A_{G}(\mathbb B^5)$. \item \emph{(Coulomb gauge extraction)} For elements of $\mathcal A_{G}(\mathbb B^5)$ an analogue of the procedure of Theorem \ref{uhlereg} for producing elliptic control via Coulomb gauges should be available. \end{itemize} We define the following extension of the class $\mathfrak A_G$ to supercritical dimension: \begin{definition}[Weak connections in dimension $5$] We define the following to be the class of $L^2$ weak connections on singular bundles over $\mathbb B^5$: